 Horizon House provides a safe infrastructure for people with primary intellectual disabilities in which to live, work and socialise.
 Our culture lets residents work and socialise within a safe and normalised environment and where each adults can live to their full potential, as a unique person and part of a community.

-As from April 2021 Horizon House will be able to accommodate 142 residents.
+Horizon House is able to accommodate 142 residents.
 Parents or family members secure an agreement for the right of occupation on a residential unit.
 Accommodation options range from flats to single rooms, with most of the latter featuring a small en-suite bathroom.
 Provision is also made for married couples.
 Three meals per day are enjoyed in the communal dining room.
 Special dietary needs are catered for, including diabetes and food intolerances.

 For information on admission requirements, rates, house rules and the application process, kindly